infosanity/aws-sso-profile-builder/README.md

 Copy the distributed awssso.cfg-dist example, to awssso.cfg, and modify as required to your environment.
 The \[Profile\] block is required, the \*-mappings sections provide quality of life capabilities, as detailed below.

+Different config file can be provided with the --configfile parameter

 ### Profile

 *Region* and *sso_region* should be self explanatory, and dependent on your use-case.